 - a description of the proposed transaction and its business objectives;

 - a copy of each legal document to be used to implement the transaction;

-- the 20 most important suppliers and customers for each such principal category of products;
+- their most recent annual report or financial statements; the 20 most important suppliers and customers for each such principal category of products;

 - geographic regions of sales; and